khernon1/challenges/README.md

 ```
 ![resume_char](https://cloud.githubusercontent.com/assets/17169813/21834285/ff211dbc-d781-11e6-9261-40e16d39a5d7.png)

 This got me curious about what a normal breakdown is among characters so I wanted to compare it.
-I chose an equally important document to history, the Declaration of Independence (ok, maybe not equally), and show the breakdown below.
+I chose an equally important document to history, the Declaration of Independence (ok, maybe not equally), and show the breakdown below as a percentage of the total text.
 This code can be found in fileparsey.py as well.
-The character usage is actually quite similar, with by far the biggest % difference being on H which Mr. Thomas Jefferson used almost 3x as much as me (The "We hold these truths to be self-evident" sentence alone contains 11 H's while I have only 45 total).
+The character usage is actually quite similar, with by far the biggest % difference being on H which Mr. Thomas Jefferson used almost 3x as much as me (The "We hold these truths to be self-evident" sentence alone contains 25% of the total H's I have).

 ![resume_dec](https://cloud.githubusercontent.com/assets/17169813/21834467/59598f84-d783-11e6-9f44-c10b584e906d.png)